Demystify-Color/FilmCarrier/README.md

 Adapted the original files from Seckin Sinanlsik: https://github.com/SeckinSinanIsik/DuckAfterDuck-Open-Film-Carrier Kaur Hendrikson (https://store.kaurh.com/) helped with fixing and adapting the STL!
-Thank you😊
+Thank you😊 I needed to adapt the film carrier as I'm not using it for scanning negative, but reading the densities of film with a Spectrophotometer.